rodrimati1992/core_extensions/readme.md

 - Extension traits for strings/slices/Option/Result/bool.

-- SelfOps:to extend all types with generic operations.
+- SelfOps: to extend all types with generic operations.

 - Type-level representations of bool and unsafe  .